MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/draguioverride_iscaptionvisible.md

 ## -description

-Gets or sets whether the <xref:Microsoft.UI.Xaml.DragUIOverride.Caption> associated with the content being dragged is shown.
+Gets or sets whether the [Caption](/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml/draguioverride_caption) associated with the content being dragged is shown.

 ## -property-value